aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 - **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).
 - **Longformer** <d-cite key='beltagy2020longformer'></d-cite> : It is designed to process longer input sequences using an efficient self-attention mechanism that scales linearly with the input length.
 Unlike BERT, which can handle up to 512 tokens, Longformer can process up to 4,096 tokens.
-- **Hierarchical encoding** <d-cite key='pappagari2019hierarchical'></d-cite>: It divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations (I implemented it under the Github folder).
+- **Hierarchical Encoding** <d-cite key='pappagari2019hierarchical'></d-cite>: It divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations (I implemented it under the Github folder).
 - **Cognize LongTeXts** <d-cite key='ding2020cogltx'></d-cite>: In this model,  two BERT (or RoBERTa) models are jointly trained to select key sentences from long documents for various tasks including text classification.
 The underlying idea that a few key sentences are sufficient for a given task has been explored for question answering.

 However, in this recent paper <d-cite key='park2022efficient'></d-cite>, they evaluate different models and show that more complex models often fail to outperform simple baselines and yield inconsistent performance across datasets.